AdobeDocs/experience-manager-65.en/help/forms/using/create-document-fragments.md

  ![05-create-form-data-model-main_small](assets/05-create-form-data-model-main_small.png)

 This tutorial is a step in the [Create your first Interactive Communication](/help/forms/using/create-your-first-interactive-communication.md) series.
-It is recommended to follow the series in chronological sequence to understand, perform, and demonstrate the complete tutorial use case.
+Adobe recommends that you follow the series in chronological sequence to understand, perform, and demonstrate the complete tutorial use case.

 Document fragments are reusable components of a correspondence that are used to compose an Interactive Communication.
 The document fragments are of the following types: